Commands > OTU analysis, Clustering, Chimeras

 OTU representative sequences.
 By default, OTUs labels are taken from the input

 file, with size annotations stripped.
-The -relabel

 option specifies a string that is used to re-label OTUs.
 If -relabel xxx is